Skip Beat!: Manga

 Skip Beat! began as a manga series written and illustrated by Yoshiki Nakamura which started serialized in Hakusensha's shōjo manga magazine Hana to Yume on February 15, 2002.
-The first bound volume was released in Japan on July 19, 2002, and forty-eight volumes have been released to date.
+The first bound volume was released in Japan on July 19, 2002, and fifty-two volumes have been released to date.
 The manga was licensed by Viz Media for release in English in North America on Viz Media's Shojo Beat imprint.
 The first volume was released in English on July 5, 2006.
-As of April 2022, forty-six volumes were released in English.
-Furthermore, Viz Media has also re-released Skip Beat! in the VIZBIG format (3-In-1 Edition) since December 1, 2020 fourteen volumes have been released, the latest combining volumes 40-42.
+As of 4 March 2025, fifty volumes were released in English.
+Furthermore, Viz Media has also re-released Skip Beat! as 3-In-1 omnibus editions since December 1, 2020 Sixteen volumes have been released, the latest combining volumes 46-48.

+As of January 2021, the manga has sold more than 14 million copies in Japan.

 Drama CD

 In total, eight drama CDs have been released as of April 2021.

-The first, entitled Skip Beat!
+The first, titled Skip Beat!
 Drama CD, was released by Marine Entertainment bearing the catalog number "MMCC-7029" on September 26, 2002.
 It covers the first volume (chapters one to five) of the manga.